Get help now Make a donation

 Explains how the Mental Capacity Act affects you and how you can plan ahead for when you no longer have the mental capacity to make decisions for yourself.
 Applies to England and Wales.

-What's a deprivation of liberty?
+What's deprivation of liberty?

 Being deprived of liberty means that you’re not free to go anywhere without permission or close supervision.
-It also means that you’re continuously supervised.
-This is against the law unless it's done under the rules of the Mental Capacity Act.
+It means you're supervised all the time.

 A deprivation of liberty should only be used if it’s the least restrictive way of keeping you safe.
 Or making sure that you have the right medical treatment.